sparkhound772/basic-banking-system/README.md

 ## Notes

 The program was a part of a Java course.
-Detailed specifications were given for the classes and methods and their various functionalities that they should have.
+Detailed specifications were given for the classes and methods and their various functionalities that they should have, but we had to make our own UML diagrams.

-The exact method declarations were provided beforehand, but not their bodies except for some version of the following lines in Account.java:
+The exact method declarations were provided beforehand, but not their bodies except for some version of the following 11 or so lines in Account.java:

 72, 81-83 for number and language formatting.
 18-19, 21, 31-32 for creating unique accounts.
 123-124 for formatting date and time.